-The 'Surficial Geologic Map of the Lowell 7.5' Quadrangle, Des Moines, Henry, and Lee Counties, Iowa' represents the first phase of surficial mapping in southeast Iowa.
-A bedrock geologic map was also produced in conjunction with the surficial geologic map (Clark et al., 2017).
-The Lowell Quadrangle covers an area from 40° 45' to 40° 52' 30" N latitude and 91° 30' to 91° 22' 30" W longitude.
-The Lowell Quadrangle is located on the Southern Iowa Drift Plain landform region (Prior and Kohrt, 2006).
-The map area is dominated by loess mantled till plains in the uplands, and glacial outwash and finergrained alluvial deposits within the Skunk River valley and its tributaries.
-Stratigraphically, this area contains Illinoian age glacial deposits, which are only present in a small area of southeastern Iowa.
-The terminal moraine runs roughly north to south through the Lowell Quadrangle, with Pre-Illinoian deposits to the west and Illinoian deposits to the east.
-The thickness of Quaternary materials varies widely across the quadrangle generally ranging from 0 to 18 m (0-60 ft), and reaching a maximum thickness of 64 m (210 ft) in the northern part of the mapping area.
-Bedrock outcrops are located primarily in the eastern half of the quadrangle, along the Skunk River and its tributary creeks including Mud Creek, Cedar Creek, Sutton Creek and Hell Hollow.
+The Mount Pleasant Quadrangle is located in southeastern Iowa on the Southern Iowa Drift Plain landform region (Prior and Kohrt, 2006).
+The map area is dominated by loess-mantled till plains in the uplands and glacial outwash and finer-grained alluvial deposits within the Skunk River and its tributaries.
+Stratigraphically, this area contains Wisconsin age Peoria Formation loess deposits mantling Pre-Illinoian age glacial deposits.
+Illinoian glacial deposits, which are only present in a small area of southeastern Iowa, are located just to the east of the mapping area.
+The terminal moraine is between approximately three and eight miles to the east of the Mount Pleasant Quadrangle.
+The thickness of Quaternary materials varies widely across the quadrangle, generally ranging from 0 to 18 m (0-60 ft) and reaching a maximum thickness of 68 m (225 ft) in a bedrock valley in the northeastern part of the mapping area.
+Bedrock outcrops are located throughout the quadrangle along the Skunk River, Big Creek, and its tributaries, including the Saunders, Spearman, and Dickey branches.

-Mapping the Lowell and Danville quadrangles provides the first study of the regional Quaternary stratigraphy of southeast Iowa in almost 40 years since Hallberg (1980a,b) established the stratigraphy for the Illinoian and Pre-Illinoian glacial advances in eastern and southeastern Iowa.
-The majority of the drill cores and outcrops for those studies were north and east of the Lowell Quadrangle.
-Additional data available since that time (LIDAR, DEMs, and digital soil surveys), have allowed for the refinement of the Illinoian boundary and greater detail in mapping the valleys.
+Mapping the Mount Pleasant and Salem quadrangles is the third phase of a multi-year program to map the surficial and bedrock geology of southeast Iowa.
+It has been nearly 40 years since Hallberg (1980a,b) established the stratigraphy for the Illinoian and Pre-Illinoian glacial advances in eastern and southeastern Iowa.
+The majority of the drill cores and outcrops for those studies were to the north and east of the Mount Pleasant Quadrangle and provide the stratigraphic framework for the mapping area.
+Additional data available since that time (LIDAR, DEMs, and digital soil surveys) have allowed for the refinement of the Illinoian boundary and greater detail in mapping the valleys.
+The Lowell and Danville quadrangles were mapped in FY16 (Clark et al., 2017a,b; Tassier-Surine et al., 2017a,b) as well as the Sperry and West Burlington quadrangles in FY17 (Clark et al., 2018a,b; Tassier-Surine, 2018a,b).
 The only other surficial map of the area consists of the Des Moines 4° x 6° Quadrangle at a scale of 1:1,000,000 (Hallberg et al., 1991).
-Several Iowa Geological Survey (IGS) field trip guidebooks outline the Pleistocene, Devonian, and Mississippian stratigraphy (Witzke et al., 2002; Witzke and Tassier-Surine, 2001), but their focus was on the area near Burlington (to the east).
+Several Iowa Geological Survey (IGS) field trip guidebooks outline the Pleistocene, Devonian, and Mississippian stratigraphy (Witzke et al., 2002; Witzke and Tassier-Surine, 2001), but their focus is on the area near Burlington (to the east).